 While AI policy discussions often cover existing AI challenges, the long-term implications of rapidly advancing AI systems remain largely unknown and fiercely debated.
 Experts raise a wide range of potential future risks from AI, some of which are already manifesting in various ways (e.g., bias, discrimination, surveillance, lack of accountability, job displacement, and mass manipulation).
 Many experts are concerned about the ability to ensure increasingly general AI systems are safe and aligned with human values, prevent their misuse, and address other negative societal impacts.
 Future benefits of AI may be just as great, with the potential to address complex issues, improve health and education outcomes, and accelerate scientific progress.

-I jointly (along with the OECD Strategic Foresight Unit) lead efforts to help governments address potential challenges and seize benefits by providing them with insights into the possible futures of AI and equipping them with the knowledge and tools necessary to develop forward-looking AI policies.
+I jointly (along with the OECD Strategic Foresight Unit) led efforts to help governments address potential challenges and seize benefits by providing them with insights into the possible futures of AI and equipping them with the knowledge and tools necessary to develop forward-looking AI policies.

 AI Futures workstream Expert Group on AI Futures